philpagel/PCE174-communication/README.md

 APO       | Auto-power-off (on/off)

 See get-live-data for details on other formats and weekday handling.

+## Data formats

+Through the -f option you can choose from several output formats for the `get-XXX-data` functions:

+### csv

+This is the most useful format for most purposes, as it can easily be imported into other software.
+The first row is the header declaring the column names.
+The field separator is a comma (`','`), by default and can be chosen with the `-s` option.
+Lines are separated by a single newline character (`\n`).

+### repr

+This format is the Python representation of the data.
+It is mostly useful for debugging and possibly for use in other python programs although in the latter case it's probably better to import the script as a module and use the data directly as it is returned from the `parse-XXX-data` or `process-XXX-data` functions of the module.

+### construct

+This is the container representation of the construct library.
+For debugging, only.

+### raw

+This format simply writes the binary blob to `STDOUT` as it is received from the instrument.

+### hex

+Similar to raw but transcribed to hex representation.

+## Saving raw data and parsing it later

+If you write raw data blobs into a file you can later parse it:

+    pce174.py get-saved-data -f raw > foo.dat

+    pce174.py get-saved-data -F foo.dat

+    pce174.py get-saved-data -F foo.dat -f repr

+This may be useful, if you are not sure if you want the data in different formats, later or for debugging.
+Also it may help for bug reports in order to reproduce the problem based on actual raw data.

+**Caution:** this only works with raw data!
+If you forget to specify `-f raw` you will not be able to read it later.

 # Some useful things from the manual